Overview

 Layers ToDo

-• Note that ZBrush’s layers at the moment don’t properly work with Dynamic SubD and will show the model as black
+• Note that ZBrush’s layers currently don’t properly work with Dynamic SubD and will show the model as black

 Reprojecting Detail